-18 The data are not censored either at the top or at the bottom of the income distribution.
-Recall that in Spain, the income tax return can be filled in a single or in a joint (with the spouse) way, and therefore, it is necessary to do aggregation in some cases to have the data at the household level.
+&lt;sup>18The data are not censored either at the top or at the bottom of the income distribution.
+Recall that in Spain the income tax return can be filled in a single or in a joint (with the spouse) way, therefore, it is necessary to do aggregation in some cases to have the data at the household level.